 The Magdalena Foundation awards college scholarships to qualifying students who otherwise could not attend university.
 The scholars become tutors for Paso a Paso students who then are eligible to apply for scholarships.
 Scholarship graduates are now doctors, lawyers, a mayor, teachers, nurses—all vital members of the society.
 They are educated with the idea that they have been helped and now they need to give back to the community, and they do.
-Learn more at http://www.magdalenafoundation.org.
+YOU can help by contributing to a $1,000.00 scholarship.
+Learn more about the Magdalena Foundation at http://www.magdalenafoundation.org.

 The Colombia Project (TCP Global) The Colombia Project (TCP Global) has provided over 1600 loans to impoverished entrepreneurs in Colombia, thanks in part to strong financial support from FOC and its members.
 With excellent loan repayment rates, the $70,000 sent from the U.S. has been reinvested more than 5 times to date to fund over $381,000 in loans.
 As of 2015, TCP Global loans are also offered in Guatemala, Peru, Niger, the Philippines, and to former Florida foster youth in Miami.
+TCP plans to open two more programs in Colombia, one in Salamina and the other in Palmira.
+YOU can help these new programs by contributing to a $170.00 loan.
 The NPCA-Community fund serves as the 501(c)3.
 Learn more by reviewing photos and text on the TCP Global Facebook Page.